Maternity and parental benefits for self-employed workers in 2026: when are you entitled and how much will you get?

 How to calculate parental leave for self-employed persons

-Entrepreneurship during maternity and parental leave
+Running a business on maternity and parental leave

 If you start receiving maternity allowance as a self-employed person, you must stop running your own business.
 However, it is possible for your employees to run the business for you.
-If you started your maternity leave as an employee, then you can start an active business during your maternity leave and nothing prevents you from doing so.
+If you started your maternity leave as an employee, you can start an active business during your maternity leave and nothing prevents you from doing so.
 The only restriction is if you decide to start a business in the same field as your employee.
 In this case, you will need your employer’s permission.

 Tip for article